arnauddupuis/hac-website/docs/hac-game-lib.md

 - title: Simple
   details: The hac-game-lib is used by developers from age 6 to 40+.
 It is simple to use but provides advanced mechanism for more advanced coders.
 - title: Powerful
-  details: The hac-game-lib might be simple yet it is very powerful allowing for complexe game mechanisms to be developed.
+  details: The hac-game-lib might be simple yet it is very powerful allowing for complex game mechanisms to be developed.
 - title: Use it everywhere
   details: Written in Python, the hac-game-lib runs everywhere.
-And being a terminal librairie there is no complexe installation process or driver updates to worry about.
+And being a terminal library there is no complex installation process or driver updates to worry about.
 footer: Creative Commons license (CC BY-NC-SA) | Copyright © 2018-present Hyrule Astronomy Club & Arnaud Dupuis
 ---